Exploring the Biblical meaning of 'Loving Our Neighbors’

 Under Mosaic law, land lost by poor families was only restored every half-century.

-The first Christian congregations I saw consisted almost entirely of the working poor.
+The first Christian congregations I attended consisted almost entirely of the working poor.
 But as those families lived out their Christian values of love, hard work, and honesty, they and their children steadily moved up in society.

 When God "puts the answer in the mail," do we deliver it?